nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Motivation

 Users may make mistakes in their command, and command can be destructive.
 For example, the user may accidentally issue a delete command and delete _all_ information about a task.
-This is annoying and sometimes can be troublesome - because the lost information may be very important.
+This is annoying and sometimes is troublesome.

 Undo command is implemented to addresss this concern.
 Note that in our application, undo command only undoes modifications to the internal data.